Previous page PDFtoMusic Pro Next page

 "Correction" menu

-As any other system based on computer recognition, PDFtoMusic is not infallible, and can make some mistakes, more or less important depending on the quality of the document.
+As any other system based on computer recognition, PDFtoMusic is not infallible, and can make some mistakes, more or less impiortant depending on the quality of the document.
 You can interevene on the recognition result and apply amendments.
 These changes can be saved so that they are preserved when loading the document again.

 PDFtoMusic offers two ways of saving these amendments.